nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/ChristmasPastryShop/README.md

 You are given 4 interfaces, and you must implement their functionality in the correct classes.

 There are 3 types of entities and 3 repositories in the application: Booth, Delicacy, Cocktail and a Repository(BoothRepository, DelicacyRepository, CocktailRepository) for each of them:

+## Delicacy

+Delicacy is a base class for any type of Delicacy, and it should not be able to be instantiated.

+## Data

+	Name - string
+		If the name is null or whitespace, throw an ArgumentException with a message "Name cannot be null or whitespace!"

+	Price - double